-Are you like so many of your fellow Americans?
-You know that you need to do something more with your life, but you are just not sure what that something more may be.
-Many people know that they do indeed want to get started in a new career field, but finding the perfect career can also prove to be quite the task.
-However, if you are interested in making a positive difference in the lives of others, you may be considering becoming a registered nurse.
-This is one of the most popular career choices in the United States today and that is partially because of the feelings of accomplishment this career will provide you with.
+Making the decision to change careers can be simple; yet, finding the perfect career field may not be as easy.
+Like many other Americans, you know that you want to do something more with your life, but you’re unsure of what that something more might be.
+If you are interested in making a positive difference in the lives of others, becoming a registered nurse is a career you should consider.
+This is one of the most popular career choices in the United States for a number of reasons, including the feelings of accomplishment this career provides you with.
 In this article, you will learn about the career options for registered nurses, and from there, you should be able to make a properly informed decision as to whether this is the right career choice for you!

 What Does a Registered Nurse Do?